thingsboard/thingsboard.github.io/docs/user-guide/install/rpi.md

 * TOC
 {:toc}

-This guide describes how to install Thingsboard on a Raspberry Pi 3 running Raspbian Jessie.
+This guide describes how to install ThingsBoard on a Raspberry Pi 3 running Raspbian Jessie.

 ### Third-party components installation

 #### Java

-Thingsboard service is running on Java 8.
+ThingsBoard service is running on Java 8.
 Oracle Java 8 is already pre-installed on Raspbian.
 You can check java version using the following command

 ```bash